Ahmed I

-Ahmed I (احمد اول Aḥmed-i evvel; I. Ahmed; 18 April 1590 – 22 November 1617) was the sultan of the Ottoman Empire from 1603 to 1617.
 Ahmed's reign is noteworthy for marking the first breach in the Ottoman tradition of royal fratricide; henceforth, Ottoman rulers would no longer systematically execute their brothers upon accession to the throne.
 He is also well known for his construction of the Blue Mosque, one of the most famous mosques in Turkey.

 Early life

-Ahmed was born at the Manisa Palace, Manisa, probably on 18 April 1590, when his father Şehzade Mehmed was still a prince and the governor of the Sanjak of Manisa.
-His mother was Handan Sultan.
-After his grandfather Murad III's death in 1595, his father came to Constantinople and ascended the throne as Sultan Mehmed III.
-Mehmed ordered the execution of his nineteen half brothers.
-Ahmed's elder brother Şehzade Mahmud was also executed by his father Mehmed on 7 June 1603, just before Mehmed's own death on 22 December 1603.
-Mahmud was buried along with his mother (Halime Sultan, dead after 1623) in a separate mausoleum built by Ahmed in Şehzade Mosque, Constantinople.
+Ahmed was born at the Manisa Palace, Manisa, probably on 18 April 1590 to Şehzade Mehmed and his concubine Handan Sultan.
+He was the grandson of Sultan Murad III and his Haseki, Safiye Sultan.
+Ahmed lived in Manisa until his grandfather's death in January 1595, after which Ahmed accompanied his father to Constantinople for his enthronement.

+Shortly after his enthronement, Sultan Mehmed III ordered the execution of his nineteen half brothers in accordance with the Ottoman practice of fratricide.
+Ahmed's elder half-brother Şehzade Mahmud was also executed by his father on 7 June 1603, just months before Mehmed's own death on 22 December 1603.
+Mahmud was buried along with his mother Halime Sultan, who died sometime after 1623, in a separate mausoleum commissioned by Ahmed in Şehzade Mosque in Constantinople (present-day Istanbul.